Meet Anadi (Founder, Writer, and Advisor)

 Japan trips

-Turning a big idea into a trip that makes sense: where to focus, how much to move around, and what is realistic for first-time planning.
+Turning a big idea into a realistic first-time Japan plan: where to focus, how much to move, and what to skip.

 Flights and packages

-Looking beyond the headline price to understand value, routing quality, baggage realities, and whether a package is actually solving the right problem.
+Looking beyond headline price: routing, baggage, timing, value, and whether the package solves the right problem.

 Custom travel planning

-For people who want a trip that fits them properly instead of being pushed into the closest generic option.
+For people who want a trip shaped around them, not pushed into the closest generic option.

 A few things people usually want to know